This summer marks the first full year completed by our apprentice architect at Walters Architects.

 In addition to Fridays at University, students are also allocated approximately 10 study days each term.
 These can be taken in blocks or weekly.
 In my case, a study day was taken every other Thursday.
 This still allowed some additional days leading up to deadlines.
 It was helpful to communicate these days clearly by adding them to the shared office calendar.
 Time planning has been very important to help balance office and Uni work.

 I naively thought two part time roles would be straight forward.
 However, the difficulty in switching between mindsets daily took a lot of getting used to.
 Initially, it took its toll on both university and practice during Term 1.
+This was the first real challenge of the Apprentice Architect.

 The two roles each felt full time which was very demanding.
 Also, I’d started the apprenticeship straight after my undergraduate degree.
 So, my mindset toward university work was still fixated on producing immaculate pieces of work like I’d been striving for in my final year at NTU.